Vitamin D Deficiency: Causes, Symptoms, Treatments

 Vitamin D deficiency is common in people.
 There are an estimated billion people worldwide that have low levels of vitamin D in their blood.

 - Consumption: Not consuming enough vitamin D from food.
-One of the reasons could be following a strict vegan diet because most of the natural sources of vitamin D is animal-based.
+One of the reasons could be following a strict vegan diet because most of the natural sources of vitamin D are animal-based.

 - Not enough exposure to sunlight.

 - Dark-toned skin: The pigment melanin reduces the skin’s ability to make vitamin D in response to sunlight exposure.

 - Old age: Your kidneys cannot convert vitamin D to its active form.

 - Unhealthy diet: Your digestive tract cannot adequately absorb vitamin D.

 - Obesity: People with a body mass index of 30 or greater often have low blood levels of vitamin D.

 Vitamin D Deficiency Symptoms

 For many people, the signs are subtle.
 Sometimes vitamin D deficiency comes without any symptoms at all.
 Some noticeable symptoms may be bone and muscle weakness.

 - Bone issues: Thinning or brittle bones, osteoporosis, or frequent bone fractures.